vishnuprasadboorla/git_learn/readme.md

 console.log('hello world);
 ```

-trying to update from waste branch from UI
+trying to update from MAIN branch from UI to reset waste branch to main branch.